burghardt-lab/burghardt-lab.github.io/join/index.md

 Insert lab photo

 Insert 1-2 sentences about our lab.
-Ex:
+Ex: \

-We seek to build a multidisciplinary and diverse team of scientists.
-Nesha is committed to providing hands-on training and gradually fostering intellectual independence, while tailoring mentorship to individual needs.
+"We seek to build a multidisciplinary and diverse team of scientists.
+Nesha is committed to providing hands-on training and gradually fostering intellectual independence, while tailoring mentorship to individual needs."

+"Our lab offers the opportunity to investigate the neural basis of emotional behaviors in a highly collaborative and intellectually vibrant environment using state-of-the-art techniques.
+One of our top priorities is to mentor and assist all lab members, so that each person reaches their full scientific development potential."

 ## Doctoral Students: